NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Usually where I'm seeing these bribery cases found at the federal level has to do with somebody offering some money to a public official – whether it be an elected official, somebody in authority like a police officer – usually these are more sophisticated crimes in order to get the federal government involved in prosecuting them.

-Typically, you're going to see the state dealing with any bribery-related offenses.
-So, for it to be federal, it will have to involve sophistication, probably a high-level individual being involved.
-Anytime the federal government's money is at stake or involved or being played with related to a bribery case, the federal government is likely to get involved, investigate it and prosecute it.
+Anytime the federal government's money is at stake, involved, or being played with in a bribery case, the federal government is likely to get involved, investigate, and prosecute it.

-If you have been charged in a situation that involved bribery, contacting our federal attorneys is the wise step to take.
+If you've been charged with bribery, don't wait.
+Contact our federal attorneys immediately.
 We guarantee our hard work and our determination to fight on your behalf.
+The sooner we can start working on your case, the better your chances of a favorable outcome.

 What is Federal Bribery Under 18 U.S.C. § 201?

-Bribery is the act of using money or goods to influence the actions of another person.
-Both the person who offers and the bribe and the person who accepts the bribe can be charged with a felony offense.
+Bribery is the act of using money or goods to influence another person's actions.
+Both the person who offers the bribe and the person who accepts the bribe can be charged with a felony offense.

 Contact a Federal Criminal Defense Attorney